Keynecta/keynecta.com/content/training/online-osha-compliance.md

     heading: Empower Trainers
     body: >-
       Most organizations are aware that OSHA compliance is required.
-Yet many fail to properly address it, resulting in future implications.
+Yet many fail to properly address it, resulting in future safety implications.

       ### The Keynecta System Teaches You How to Train